Dhruv-232/Readme-Generator/README.md

 ## Contributing

-computer
+By refining the code more and make it more presentable

 ## Questions

-If you have any questions about the repo,  contact me directly at adsfasfd@outlook.com.
-You can find more of my apps at [asfafa](https://github.com/asfafa/).
+If you have any questions about the repo,  contact me directly at dhruvisgreat@outlook.com.
+You can find more of my apps at [Dhruv-232](https://github.com/Dhruv-232/).